Ricardosgeral/relier/README.md

 9. In next start up, the software with the code made by the Nextion Editor is running in the device, and the GUI is set on the touchscreen.

-**Note:** Be careful when buying the *Nextion* device.
+**Note:** Be very careful when buying the *Nextion* device.
 Confirm that you are not getting a *TJC* (for the Chinese market), which looks identical.
-This version only works with the Chinese version of the Nextion Editor!
+*TJC* screens only work with the Chinese version of the Nextion Editor!
 You will need to learn Chinese to use it !!!!

 ## Hardware